FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 # The whole Kingdom Hearts collection on Wine Lutris !

 WARNING: the following guide contains a guide that applies to both the paid game via EGS or the quacked version (If you know, you know).
 I STRONGLY ADVISE YOU TO BUY THE GAME FROM THE OFFICIAL SOURCE in order to support the dev's work.
-FOR Heroic Games: check the Useful Links tab, there's a video guide on Youtube :)
+FOR Heroic Games: check the Useful Links tab, there's a video guide on Youtube (credits to [The DarKris](https://www.youtube.com/@TheDarKris) and [KHOmega](https://www.youtube.com/@KHOmega) for their tutorials.
+Appreciated guys! :)

 # Table of elements